Óscar Pino: Career

 At the World Wrestling Championships he won a total of three medals: in 2019 he won the silver medal and both in 2017 and in 2018 he won one of the bronze medals.

 He won the gold medal in his event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.

+He won the gold medal in the 130 kg event at the 2023 Pan American Games held in Santiago, Chile.